cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 virtual-reality interrelation and real-time interaction, iterative operation and process optimization, and full life-cycle, comprehensive data-driven network infrastructure.
 Digital twins have gained widespread recognition in academic publications and are now being widely adopted for Industry 4.0 use cases.
-For more details, see {{concept}}.
+The reader may refer to {{concept}} for more details,.

 A digital twin for networks can be created by applying Digital Twin technologies to networks, resulting in a virtual replica of real network facilities (emulation).
 A